 Any time you allow a worker to be alone and unsupervised in your home – whether it’s a service technician or a cleaner – there are risks involved.
 Even when you find a cleaner you feel is trustworthy, problems can arise.

-Unlike landscapers, a cleaner is often given a key or left alone in your home for long periods of time.
-Though he or she may not be looking to steal, if they come across valuable items or money it may be too much to resist.
+Unlike, say, landscapers, a cleaner is often given a key or left alone in your home for long periods of time.
+Though he or she may not be looking to steal, if they come across valuable items or money the temptation may be too much to resist.
 If you are suspicious of your cleaner, the following are some steps you can take.

 Verify the Theft

 When you begin to notice missing items, keep a record.
-This will help you verify exactly what has been taken and will provide you with details which you can pass over to the police.
+This will help you verify exactly what has been taken and will provide details which you can pass on to the police.

-When hiring a cleaner or a cleaning service, it’s important to make sure they are reliable.
-This includes, among other things, that they are both bonded and insured.
-As long as they are, you should probably be able to your items returned or at least reimbursed for them.
+When you hire a cleaner or a cleaning service, it’s important to make sure they are reliable.
+This includes checking references and verifying that they are both bonded and insured.
+If so, you have a much better chance of recovering your possessions or at least receiving reimbursement.